 Developer support for BB10 is stronger than expected, too.
 Earlier this month, RIM held a “portathon,” where it invited developers on other platforms to bring apps over into BB10.
 As an incentive, it offered $100 per approved app, as well as free hardware.
 The gambit worked, resulting in a swell of 15,000 app submissions.
 Though it can’t compete with Apple and Google, BlackBerry promises a healthy cushion of apps.

 RIM has other sizable strengths to draw on too.
 Even if its U.S. market share is low, it still has a large user base worldwide: 75 million users in 2012, with strengths in Asia and other emerging markets.
 While Android and iOS made incursions into business and enterprise markets, those sectors still heavily favor RIM.

 But is RIM too far behind to really turn it around?
-Heins knows they can't overtake Apple and Android so quickly.
-"We are realistic about our competitors and the great devices in our industry," he said in December.
-"But we know that customers in this industry demand and respond to innovation, and we believe BlackBerry 10 truly delivers on this request."
+Heins knows they can’t overtake Apple and Android so quickly.
+“We are realistic about our competitors and the great devices in our industry,” he said in a conference call with analysts in December, according to the New York Times.
+“But we know that customers in this industry demand and respond to innovation, and we believe BlackBerry 10 truly delivers on this request.”

 The Prodigal BlackBerry Consumer: Do They Exist?

 After my Curve died, I got an iPhone, like nearly everyone else I know.
 I resisted the siren call as long as I could, but in the end I sucked it up and signed a two-year contract.
 Apple’s strategy of touting the iOS experience worked on me: I already had an iPod touch as well as an iPad, so it was no stretch for me to get another iOS device and leap right in.